Parque de la Bombilla

 El Parque de la Bombilla is a public park located in the neighborhood of San Ángel, Álvaro Obregón district, south of Mexico City.
-The park and the monument memorialize revolutionary general and former president of the republic (1920-24) and in 1928 president-elect, Álvaro Obregón, who was assassinated in 1928 while dining at the restaurant "La Bombilla", now the site of the monument.
-The monument complex opened on July 17, 1935, the seventh anniversary of the assassination by José de León Toral.
+The park and the monument memorialize revolutionary general and former president of the republic (1920-1924) and in 1928 president-elect, Álvaro Obregón, who was assassinated in 1928 while dining at the restaurant "La Bombilla", now the site of the monument.
+The monument complex opened on July 17, 1935, the seventh anniversary of the assassination by José de León Toral, a Roman Catholic opposed to the government's anti-Catholic policies.

 History

 On the morning of July 17, 1928, Obregón was invited out to lunch by the deputies of the State of Guanajuato in the restaurant "La Bombilla".
 The assassin Toral rushed to the scene after several days of surveilling Obregón, and posed as a cartoonist.
 He drew a picture of several deputies, and Obregón, who was also portrayed.
 Toral drew his pistol and fired six shots at Alvaro Obregón, who died at the scene.
 The murderer was quickly arrested and some policemen tried to kill him, but a deputy, Ricardo Topete, saved him arguing the importance of solving the crime.

 In 1933 the site was expropriated by the government for a monument.
 A competition for the commission was held in 1934.
 The project was designed by architect Enrique Aragón Echegaray.
 The interior of the building includes an octagonal plan and, on the lower level, included a jar with Obregón's arm that he had lost in battle preserved in formaldehyde.

 Construction of the park began in June 1934 during the presidency of General Abelardo L. Rodríguez and opened on the anniversary of the assassination, on July 17, 1935.